marc-jones/phd_thesis/content/03_winter/04_vernalization_genes.md

 This suggests that different copies have different sensitivities to cold, the ramifications of which will be discussed at the end of this chapter.
 One of the most diverged *BnFLC* genes in terms of regulation is *BnFLC.C9b*, which exhibits divergence between varieties and tissues.
 Given that MADS-box containing genes have a wide range of roles and functions in plants[@ng_mads_review_2001], it is conceivable that *BnFLC.C9b* has diverged to have a role not involved with the vernalization response.
-A number of the vernalization genes have tissue specific expression, with *BnMSI1* genes exhibiting expression responses to cold in the leaf, and not the apex, and *BnVRN2* genes potentially partitioning their expression between the apex and leaf.
+A number of the vernalization genes have tissue-specific expression, with *BnMSI1* genes exhibiting expression responses to cold in the leaf, and not the apex, and *BnVRN2* genes potentially partitioning their expression between the apex and leaf.
 This suggests that different vernalization responsive genes may be regulating the response in different tissues.
 The vernalization response in Arabidopsis is involved in both generating signals in the leaves and affecting how those signals are perceived in the apex[@searle_transcription_2006].
 Decoupling these two processes by having copies specialized towards each role could allow for greater robustness and flexibility in the system.